bigcreate/getting-started-example/README.md

-# Lerna Getting Started Example
+# Lerna Getting Started Example1

 This repo is a small example of using Lerna 5+.